yangyi02/few_shot/README.md

 ## Preliminary Results

+You can see the full preliminary results in [results.pdf](results.pdf).

 ### 5/3/2018
 - Summarize the performance of using the bounding box to align v.s. no aligned and using RGB + depth v.s.
 RGB only, on [MLT dataset](http://robots.princeton.edu/projects/2016/PBRS/) with 7000 training images and 700 testing images for 6 most frequent classes.
 - Try to train a residual network to beat the previous VGG network, but residual network obtains worse performance on all different tasks.
 Need to figure out why.